Skip to main content

 Dow Jones Industrial Average (DJIA)

-A price-weighted stock market index tracking 30 large US companies, one of the oldest and most widely recognized market indicators despite being less representative than the S&P 500.
+A price-weighted stock market index tracking 30 large US companies—one of the oldest and most recognized market indicators, though less representative than the S&P 500.

-The price-weighting creates quirks.
-UnitedHealth Group at ~$500/share has roughly 10 times the index influence of Intel at ~$50/share, even though their market caps might not differ by that ratio.
+That price-weighting creates some quirks.
+UnitedHealth Group at ~$500/share has roughly 10 times the index influence of Intel at ~$50/share, even if their total company values aren't that far apart.
 Stock splits reduce a company's Dow influence (lower price = less weight), which is why high-priced stocks like Amazon avoided splitting for years.

-The 30 Dow stocks are periodically updated to reflect the changing economy.
-Recent additions include Amazon, Salesforce, and Goldman Sachs, while General Electric (an original member) was removed in 2018.
-This evolution means the Dow of today bears little resemblance to its historical composition.
+The 30 Dow stocks get updated periodically to reflect the changing economy.
+Recent additions include Amazon, Salesforce, and Goldman Sachs, while General Electric—an original member—was removed in 2018.
+Today's Dow looks nothing like its historical lineup.

-For investors, the S&P 500 is a more useful benchmark because it covers more companies, is market-cap weighted (more accurately reflecting the economy), and is the basis for more index funds.
-However, understanding the Dow is important for interpreting financial news and historical market data.
+For your own investing, the S&P 500 is a more useful benchmark because it covers more companies, weights them by actual market value (more accurately reflecting the economy), and serves as the basis for more index funds.
+But understanding the Dow is still helpful for making sense of financial news and historical market data.

 Frequently Asked Questions